Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Analysis Based on Graph Curvature

 \end{theorem} To understand the meaning of Theorem~\ref{thm:negative_curvature_oversquashing}, let us fix $k = 0$ and assume $\gG$ is a regular graph with node degree $n$.
-Equations (\ref{eq:negative_curvature_oversquashing1}) and (\ref{eq:negative_curvature_oversquashing2}) say that the contribution by the vertex $q$ to the vertex $u$ relative to the contribution of all other vertices, measured by the scaling term $\alpha$ in regard to the Jacobians, is bounded by $\frac{n(\kappa(u,v) + 2) + 4}{2(n+1)^2}$.
-Hence, if $\kappa(u,v)$ is very negative and $n$ is large, we expect that messages from $\mathcal{N}_v$ hardly have any effect on $u$ even when the distance between them is only $2$.
+Equations (\ref{eq:negative_curvature_oversquashing1}) and (\ref{eq:negative_curvature_oversquashing2}), along with Proposition \ref{prop:negative_curvature_bottleneck}, say that the contribution by the vertex $q$ to the vertex $u$ relative to the contribution of all other vertices, measured by the scaling term $\alpha$ in regard to the Jacobians, is bounded by Hence, {if $n$ is large and connections between the two neighborhoods are sparse, then $\kappa(u,v)$ is very negative.
+In such a case, we expect that the messages from each node of $\mathcal{N}_v$ make up only $\frac{2}{(n+1)^2}$ of the total sum of information.} They thus hardly have any effect on $u$, even when the distance between them is only $2$.
 An analogous result holds for the case when $\bigoplus$ is the mean operation without much modification.